Autumn 1998 (6.3)

 by Jean Patterson

 Azerbaijani composers like Gara Garayev and Uzeyir Hajibeyov were not the only musicians to be inspired by the legend of "Leyli and Majnun."
 British rock guitarist Eric Clapton was so moved by the legend that he used it to write one of rock music's most beautiful love songs, "Layla."
-Here's the story behind the song as told in "Clapton!" an Eric Clapton biography written by Ray Coleman, published by Warner Books in New York (1985).
+Here's the story behind the song as told in "Clapton!" a biography about Eric Clapton written by Ray Coleman and published by Warner Books in New York (1985).

 by Eric Clapton